How Linda Ikeji inspired a new generation of bloggers

 Her rags-to-riches story

 Linda began creative writing when she was just 10 years old.
 She worked on her writing skills and continually improved throughout her schooling.
-She graduated from the University of Lagos (UNILAG) where she studied English, a course that was well aligned with her passion for writing.
+She graduated from the University of Lagos (UNILAG) where she studied English, a course that was well aligned with her passion

 While Linda was not born with a silver spoon in her mouth, her limitations did not deter her from achieving her dreams.
 She worked hard to see herself through school as well as to support her family.
 In a bid to pay her way through school, she once got a part-time job as a waitress, model and writer.